School places in Bishop's Cleeve

 Academy trust sponsor competition

-To ensure there are sufficient school places, Gloucestershire County Council needs to seek proposers (sponsor academy trust) to establish an academy via the Department for Education free school presumption route, please click on the link below for further details (awaiting link from DfE).
+To ensure there are sufficient school places, Gloucestershire County Council needs to seek proposers (sponsor academy trust) to establish an academy via the Department for Education free school presumption route.
+The deadline for applications has now passed.